Management Team

 Executive Director

-James has been passionate about bridging the language and cultural differences between Australia and China through people to people exchanges since his university studies in Hangzhou in 2007 and Taipei in 2009.
-His interests in understanding China have taken him to work as a consultant in Beijing from 2013-2017 for RPM Global in mining advisory.
+James has been passionate about bridging language and cultural divides between Australia and China since his university studies in Hangzhou (2007) and Taipei (2009).
+His deep interest in China and his cultural heritage led him to work as a consultant in Beijing from 2013 to 2017, advising major mining clients at RPMGlobal.

-As an Australian born Chinese raised in Perth, James completed studies in Engineering (Mechanical), Arts (Chinese) and MBA from the University of Western Australia.
+Born in Australia and raised in Perth, James holds a Bachelor of Engineering (Mechanical), a Bachelor of Arts (Chinese), and an MBA from the University of Western Australia.
 He has been a proud member of the ACYD management team since 2016.

 Joyce zhou